- Must visit

 Discover the best of Siena — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Siena trip today.

-A major museum complex in a former hospital opposite the cathedral, with archaeological collections, frescoed halls, and temporary exhibitions.
+A vast former hospital complex opposite the cathedral, now a major museum with archaeological finds, frescoed halls, and temporary exhibitions.

-Thick handmade Tuscan pasta served with a garlicky tomato sauce made with aglione, a mild local garlic.
-A classic Sienese dish found in trattorie across the city.
+Thick hand-rolled Tuscan pasta served with a garlicky tomato sauce made with aglione, a traditional local garlic variety.
+It is one of Siena’s most iconic rustic dishes.

-A hearty Tuscan soup of bread, cannellini beans, and vegetables, especially black cabbage.
-It is a rustic staple of the region and commonly served in Siena.
+A hearty Tuscan soup of bread, cannellini beans, and vegetables, especially kale and cabbage.
+It is a beloved traditional comfort food in Siena and across Tuscany.

-Service is often included or covered by coperto.
-Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
-Small change for cafes and taxis is enough.
+Service is often included or covered by a coperto.
+Tipping is not required, but rounding up or leaving 5-10% for good restaurant service is appreciated.
+Round up taxis.

 Find answers to the most common questions about traveling from Florence to Siena by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Siena, this guide helps you travel smarter and with confidence.